IF YOU SUSPECT YOU MAY HAVE THE CORONAVIRUS DISEASE (COVID-19), PLEASE CALL THE DEDICATED HOTLINE ON 1800 675 398.

 Can vegetarians follow a low FODMAP diet?

-Other low FODMAP, protein-rich options for vegetarians are tempeh, tofu, eggs, quinoa, and most nuts and seeds.
+Other low FODMAP protein options for vegetarians may include tempeh, tofu, eggs, quinoa, and many nuts and seeds, depending on individual tolerance.

 1. Check and recheck ingredient lists

-Common culprits include onion, garlic, sorbitol, and xylitol, which can trigger symptoms even in small amounts.
+Packaged foods may contain hidden higher FODMAP ingredients such as onion, garlic, sorbitol, and xylitol, which can trigger symptoms in small amounts for some people.

 The bottom line

-The low FODMAP diet may dramatically improve digestive symptoms in people with IBS.
+A low FODMAP diet may improve digestive symptoms for some people with IBS, but it does not work for everyone.

-If you looking for bulk billing in Cranbourne, please book an appointment with one of doctors or GPs.
+If you are looking for bulk billing in Cranbourne, please book an appointment with one of our doctors or GPs.

 Leave a Reply